KamilDre/webdataset_example/README.md

 ## Notes

-- The `generate.py` file shows the writer usage but requires BlenderProc and the crane model
+- The `generate.py` file shows the writer usage but is written in pseudocode format
 - You may need to adjust import paths depending on your project structure etc.